 Motorbikes- Highly recommended that you obtain an international driver’s license that would allow you to get a scooter.
 It’s very easy to get a scooter and easy to learn but even better if you learn it in your own country.
 If your accommodation is not on Gapang Beach, you will have to get a scooter.
 Nothing is really far but it’s far enough to walk.

-Mosquitoes- Dengue and Malaria have not been an issue on Pulau Weh though we have mosquitos early in the morning and in the evening.
+Mosquitoes- Dengue has not been an issue on Pulau Weh though we have mosquitos early in the morning and in the evening.
 You can buy local eucalyptus oil mix (it’s all natural and you can use it on babies) or strong chemical sprays, electric plugs or mosquito repellent coils in multiple shops.

 Rainy season- As they say around here, “it’s the months of BERS.”
-Our rainy season is usually the month of September to the tail end of December but it’s a very tolerable one.
+Our rainy season is USUALLY the month of September to the tail end of December but with the global warming, the weather has been unpredictable.
 Usually sunny during the day and early evening or late night, it pours.
 It’s a good idea to bring your rain jacket.
 Locals wear a poncho and those are very handy if you are driving a scooter.
 No point in bringing umbrellas.
 Trust us, they do nothing!

 Water bottles- Please bring a water bottle.
 Plastics are one of the biggest problems in Indonesia.
 Let’s be a solution to this problem.